forem/forem/docs/frontend/styles.md

 [SASS](https://sass-lang.com/).
 There are a few places in the code base that have style blocks in ERB templates, but this is not the norm.

-Important file when working with SASS in the project:
+Important files when working with SASS in the project:

 - variables,
   [/app/assets/stylesheets/variables.scss](https://github.com/thepracticaldev/dev.to/blob/master/app/assets/stylesheets/variables.scss)